15 Ampere solar charge controller without microcontroller

-15 Ampere solar charge controller without microcontroller, In this article you will learn following things:
+15 Ampere solar charge controller without a microcontroller.
+In this article, you will learn the following things:

 • Circuit diagram of 15A solar charge controller?

-Solar charge controller is an electronics device connected between battery and solar panels.
-It is used to regulate charges flow from solar panels towards battery.
-In other words solar charge controller is used to control flow of charges from solar panels to battery.
-It provide protection from overflow of charges from solar panels to battery and it is also used to protect batteries from under voltages.
-Its mean solar charge controllers provide protection against under and over voltages of batteries in charging and discharging of batteries.
+Solar charge controller is an electronic device connected between the battery and solar panels.
+It is used to regulate the flow of charges from the solar panels to the battery.
+In other words, a solar charge controller is used to control the flow of charges from solar panels to the battery.
+It provides protection against an overflow of charges from the solar panels to the battery and is also used to protect batteries from under voltages.
+In essence, solar charge controllers provide protection against under and overvoltages of batteries during the charging and discharging process.

-1. Simple solar charge controller: This type of solar charge controllers use analog electronics to control flow of charges.
+1. Simple solar charge controller: This type of solar charge controller uses analog electronics to control the flow of charges.

-2. PWM based solar charge controllers: This type of solar charge controllers used microcontrollers to charge batteries through pulse width modulation method.
+2. PWM-based solar charge controllers: This type of solar charge controller uses microcontrollers to charge batteries through pulse width modulation methods.

 3. MPPT solar charge controllers: MPPT stands for maximum power point tracking.
-This type of charge controller used MPPT techniques to charge battery from solar panels.
+This type of charge controller uses MPPT techniques to charge batteries from solar panels.

-I have seen many people searching on different websites about solar charge controllers.
-But they don’t know about use of microcontrollers.
-All high rating solar charge controllers use microcontrollers.
-So I decided to post an articles on solar charge controller without microcontroller.
-In this article I am going to post a circuit diagram of 15 Ampere solar charge controller which do not use any microcontroller.
-This is very simple circuit diagram of charge controllers.
+I have noticed that many people are searching on various websites about solar charge controllers, but they are not aware of the use of microcontrollers.
+It is important to note that high-rated solar charge controllers make use of microcontrollers.
+Therefore, I have decided to publish an article on a solar charge controller that does not require a microcontroller.
+In this article, I will be sharing the circuit diagram of a 15 Ampere solar charge controller that does not utilize any microcontroller.
+This circuit diagram is very straightforward and simple to understand.

-Before making or purchasing any charge controller for your solar panels, the question must come into your mind.
-What should be the rating of your charge controller?
-Let me give you one example, after this example you will get th answer of this question.
-For example you have 200 watt solar panels which have open-circuit voltage of 24volt and closed circuit voltage would be around 18 volt.
-By using simple power formula you can calculate rating of required charge controller for your solar panel.
-You know about power formula for DC power that is
+Before making or purchasing any charge controller for your solar panels, a question may arise: what should be the rating of your charge controller?
+Let me provide you with an example to help answer this question.
+For instance, if you have 200-watt solar panels with an open-circuit voltage of 24 volts and a closed-circuit voltage of around 18 volts, you can calculate the rating of the required charge controller for your solar panel using a simple power formula.
+The power formula for DC power can be used to determine this.

 P = V * I;

-we know the values of power and voltage which is P = 200W and V = 18 V. By putting above values in power formula:
+we know the values of power and voltage which is P = 200W and V = 18 V. By putting the above values in the power formula:

 I = 200 / 18 = 11.11 Ampere

-So calculated value of current is 11.11A.
-Lets suppose voltage of solar panels may reduce to lower value 15 volt.
-In that case current will increase.
-So you should select charge controller of little higher value than calculated.
-I hope you got the answer of question “How to select solar charge controller”.
+So, the calculated value of the current is 11.11A.
+Let’s suppose the voltage of the solar panels may decrease to a lower value, such as 15 volts.
+In that case, the current will increase.
+Therefore, it is recommended to select a charge controller that has a slightly higher value than the calculated one.
+I hope this clarifies your question on how to select a solar charge controller.

-Circuit diagram of 15A solar charge controller is shown below.
-If you want to use this circuit for higher rating, you can use more than one solar charge controller in series to increase current rating of charge controller.
-Circuit diagram shown below is simplest circuit diagram of charge controller.
-Because It do not have any microcontroller.
-This circuit of charge controller used analog electronics instead of digital electronics.
+Circuit diagram of a 15A solar charge controller is shown below.
+If you want to use this circuit for a higher rating, you can use more than one solar charge controller in series to increase the current rating of the charge controller.
+The circuit diagram shown below is the simplest circuit diagram of a charge controller because it does not have any microcontroller.
+This circuit of the charge controller uses analog electronics instead of digital electronics.

 15A solar charge controller using LM358